Evolvere/api-docs/source/includes/overview/_getting-started.md

 ## Getting started

 Before you begin, you should already have the items below.
-If you don't, please get in touch with [our support team](mailto:support@locusenergy.com).
+If you don't, please get in touch with your Locus Energy account manager.

 - API credentials.
 This includes a `client_id` and `client_secret`.
 - Your partner ID